I beg to move,

 Thank you, Mr Betts, for calling me to speak.
 It is a pleasure to do so in this debate, which was ably introduced by the hon.
 Member for Berwick-upon-Tweed (Anne- Marie Trevelyan).

 The figures are stark.
 Certainly in my lifetime, over the past 30 years, the defence budget has halved as a percentage of GDP.
 During the austerity programme in the UK over the past decade alone, it has in effect been cut by a quarter.
 Furthermore, looping in additional spending items such as pensions, as alluded to previously, is fanciful in the extreme as a way to save us from embarrassment by padding out the defence budget.
 It is certainly not reflected in operational capability, which is at the core of what the budget should be a measure of.
 Nor was I particularly enamoured of the claims by the possible successors to the Prime Minister of their commitment to defence spending.
-Even the most extravagant proposal will only return defence spending to the level under the previous Labour Government when it left office in 2010, at 2.5% of GDP.
+Even the most extravagant proposal will only return defence spending to the level under the previous Labour Government when they left office in 2010, at 2.5% of GDP.
 That is not a dramatic transformation of the defence budget, because even then defence faced significant resourcing challenges.

 One of the biggest aspects of defence expenditure—and the measures applied to it by the Treasury—to have a deleterious effect on operational capability is multi-use and generational spending, as alluded to by the hon.
 Lady.
 That was a critical part of Sir John Parker’s report which, unfortunately, did not make it into the final national shipbuilding strategy—I wonder why.
 The critical piece of advice, or observation, on the failure of existing capital programmes was to do with the lack of an assured capital budget, as well as a lack of a grip on design trade-offs at an early stage in the programme.
 Crucially, the advice was not incorporated into the national shipbuilding strategy, and that will lead to significant increases in programme inefficiency.